BlackRock Sends Huge Warning Shot at Companies Ignoring Climate Risk

 “Over time, companies and countries that do not respond to stakeholders and address sustainability risks will encounter growing skepticism from the markets, and in turn, a higher cost of capital.
 Companies and countries that champion transparency and demonstrate their responsiveness to stakeholders, by contrast, will attract investment more effectively, including higher-quality, more patient capital.”

-Despite being the world’s most profitable company, the IPO of Saudi Aramco faced a muted response from investors in the West, with climate risks seen as one reason.
+Despite being the world’s most profitable company, the IPO of Saudi Aramco garnered a muted response from investors in the West, with climate risks seen as one reason.
 In the end, however, Aramco's $25.6 billion IPO drew major investments from within Saudi Arabia and neighboring allies.

 This week Saudi Aramco confirmed plans to launch a new corporate venture fund targeting renewables and energy efficiency investments, among other sectors.